icrm-org/icrm-new/bylaws/index.md

 `8.3` — The Executive Board shall endeavour to meet once a year.

-`8.4` — The quorum for a meeting of the Executive Board shall be three.
-At any meeting of the Executive Board there shall be a voting majority of delegate members.
+`8.4` — The quorum for a meeting of the Executive Board shall be three and shall have a majority of attendees that are delegates.

 `8.5` — All decisions made at duly convened meetings of the Executive Board shall be by agreement of a majority of members present, keeping in mind the